 Eva needs to make sure that whoever they hire as a mediator will be vigilant in enforcing mediation ground rules.
 She is also a good candidate for pre-mediation coaching.
 She may want to consider keeping a divorce coach handy throughout the mediation process.
 As noted above, if she feels the need for even more support, she can bring her attorney into one or more mediation sessions.

 Would Eva be better off going straight to court?
 Probably not.
 Mediation has much to offer this couple, particularly because they have young children.
 Children are especially sensitive to family conflict, which tends to get worse in the course of litigation.
 One of Eva’s greatest concerns, however, has to do with Eric’s adamant position on shared custody.
 She is uncertain how to communicate her feelings and beliefs on this issue.
 Eric, meanwhile, is frustrated by what he perceives to be Eva’s rigid and unfair positions regarding his parenting role.

 There are steps that both Eric and Eva can take in mediation to increase their odds of success.
 Mediation is an excellent venue for crafting parenting agreements that address the needs of all members of the restructuring family.
 We will talk about some appropriate steps in our next post.

 Do you have questions about whether or not mediation is the right route for you in your divorce?
-Contact us today for a free consultation.
+Contact us today for an initial consultation.